volkerdobler/insertnums/README.md

 25
 ```

-And you can format the values before including them with **~{FORMAT}**,
+You can format the values before including them with **~{FORMAT}** (Definition see below),
-so an input "`1~05d`" will result in (starting with 1, default step is 1 and format is 5 digits with leading zeros - without the leading zero, blanks will be included):
+so an input "`1~05d`" will get (starting with 1, default step is 1 and format is 5 digits with leading zeros - without the leading zero, blanks will be included):

 ```
 00001
 00002